- Department: History

-Students will receive verbal feedback during the formative work classes and a short written statement from their tutor within 10 working days of the class.
+Students will receive verbal feedback during the formative work classes and written feedback on optional formative essays within 20 working days of submission.
 For more information, see the Statement on Feedback.

 For the summative assessment task, students will receive their provisional mark and written feedback within 20 working days of the submission deadline.
 For more information, see the Statement on Assessment.

 For term time reading, please refer to the module VLE site.
 Before the course starts, you might like to look at the following items of preliminary reading: